dnelson86/arepo/documentation/source/parameterfile.md

 **CpuTimeBetRestartFile**

-  The value specfied here gives the time in seconds the code will run before it writes regularly produced restart files.
+  The value specified here gives the time in seconds the code will run before it writes regularly produced restart files.
 This can be useful to protect against unexpected interruptions (for example due to a hardware problem) of a simulation, particularly if it is run for a long time.
 It is then possible